 It’s often commonly believed that once someone passes away their estate is immediately distributed to their heirs.
 However, unfortunately for beneficiaries looking to receive part of their loved one’s estate, most people have to wait until probate is over.

 Probate is the legal process of examining the testator’s will and other legal documents to ensure its validity.
-However, the probate process doesn’t start until a will is filled with a court.
+However, the probate process doesn’t start until a will is filed with a court.
 It is often the job of the executor of the estate to submit the will.

 The probate process can be complex and confusing.
 Because of this, many people are left with questions about probate.
 Here’s what you should understand: